 As you can see above, you can export individual Wi-Fi profiles by specifying their name and the interface (if there are multiple Wi-Fi interfaces in the system).
 Also, you can mention the output folder path.

 The Name, Interface, and Folder parameters are optional, though.
 If those parameters aren’t specified, by default, all Wi-Fi profiles are exported to the current folder location.

 Quick Tip: You can view the list of Wi-Fi interfaces and connections by running the command:

 Import Wi-Fi Profile from an XML file

-The backed up XML file(s) can be restored back when needed — especially when you remove a Wifi connection accidentally by clicking the “Forget” button and you don’t remember the SSID of a hidden network and its password.
-The XML files also come in handy after clean installing windows, or if you want to import them into other systems.
+The backed-up XML file(s) can be restored when needed — especially when you remove a Wi-Fi profile accidentally by clicking the “Forget” button and you don’t remember the SSID of a hidden network and its password.
+The XML files also come in handy after clean installing windows or if you want to import them into other systems.

 To import the XML file to re-add the profile, use this command: